yz-eg/yz-eg.github.io/README.md

 # aima-javascript
 Javascript implementation of algorithms (and visualizations) from Russell And Norvig's "Artificial Intelligence - A Modern Approach"

-There's nothing here yet, but I wanted to initialize the repository so that contributors can work on it.
 Some Javascript visualizations that I admire, and would like to see similar kinds of things here:
 - [Red Blob Games: A* Tutorial](http://www.redblobgames.com/pathfinding/a-star/introduction.html)
 - [Qiao Search Demo](https://qiao.github.io/PathFinding.js/visual/)
 - [Nicky Case: Simulating the World](http://ncase.me/simulating/)